royalapplications/beyondnet/README.md

 In the Swift bindings, we have extension methods on `DNObject` (the base type for all generated class and struct bindings) which makes type checking/casting much easier.

+# Method overloads, Member overrides, shadowed members

+Since C doesn't have a concept of inheritance, overridden and shadowed members are just redeclared for subclasses. (**TODO**: Is that actually true?!)
+Likewise, C doesn't support method overloading but in this case, the "fix" is not that easy.

 ## .NET Object boxing

 **TODO**